asolove/asolove.github.io/next/src/content/posts/2026-06-03-podcast-multiplayer.md

 Nine years ago, I wrote [What are the important problems in UI engineering?](/js/ui/2017/04/21/important-problems-ui-engineering.html#data-synchronization) Real-time multiplayer data synchronization was the most important but hardest one, requiring expertise, corporate spending, and some design tradeoffs to get right.

-**Today, you can just build multiplayer user interfaces for hobby projects, on top of tools that are one `npm install` away.** My favorite is [Automerge](https://automerge.org/), an awesome piece of software for building data models that are local-first, multiplayer-safe, and versioned.
+**Today, you can just build multiplayer user interfaces for hobby projects, using tools that are one `npm install` away.** My favorite is [Automerge](https://automerge.org/), an awesome piece of software for building data models that are local-first, multiplayer-safe, and versioned.

 This post describes building a fairly novel UI on top of Automerge:
 - what just works